 Why Do Tree Frogs Urinate Frequently?

-Frogs hold on a significant amount of water in their bodies.
+Frogs hold on to a significant amount of water in their bodies.
 Though they can store the liquid for the longest time, once they feel threatened, they release it while peeing.

 The social, physical, and physiological conditions of frogs make them intake a lot of water.